Positive Behaviours for Learning

-We all have the right to be treated with fairness and dignity, to learn and work in a safe, respectful and supportive school environment that values diversity and is free from
+We all have the right to be treated with fairness and dignity, to learn and work in a safe, respectful and supportive school environment that values diversity and is free from bullying, harassment, discrimination and violence.

 Children, young people, their families, school staff and the broader community can expect ACT public schools to be a positive and engaging environment where young people feel connected, respected, achieve success and are fully engaged in their learning.